John Bercow: Opposition MP of the Year

 In 2005, Bercow won the Channel Four/Hansard Society Political Award for 'Opposition MP of the Year'.
 He said:

 In addition to pursuing a wide variety of local issues, I have attempted to question, probe and scrutinise the Government in the House of Commons on important national and international topics which concern people.
 Over the last 12 months, I have constantly pressed the case for reform of world trade rules to give the poorest people on the planet a chance to sell their products and improve their quality of life.
 The plight of the people of Darfur, Western Sudan, has also been a regular theme.
 They have suffered too much for too long with too little done about the situation.
 I shall go on arguing for Britain to take the lead in the international community in seeking decisive action for peace and justice.

 Rumours of defection

 Following the defection of Conservative MP Quentin Davies to the Labour Party in June 2007, there were persistent rumours that Bercow was likely to be the next Conservative MP to leave the party.

-Bercow did not at that time defect to Labour, but in September 2007, accepted an advisory post on Gordon Brown's government's review of support for children with speech, language and communication special needs.
+Bercow did not at that time defect to Labour, but in September 2007, he accepted an advisory post on Gordon Brown's government's review of support for children with speech, language and communication special needs.
 The Conservative Party chairman, Caroline Spelman, confirmed that this appointment was with the consent of the Conservative Party.
 Bercow had a long-term interest in this topic, as his son Oliver has been diagnosed with autism.